‘Why does freedom have to come with layers?’ Black, queer residents speak out about identity in Seattle

 ST: What do you hope you achieve with your photography?

 Rycheal: What I want to do in my portraits is give people the right to be awkward or goofy or quiet or shy, or extra or rambunctious or flamboyant or whatever.
-That, is just show up in front of the camera. … It’s not often that black people are given invitations like that.
+That is, just show up in front of the camera. … It’s not often that black people are given invitations like that.
 And as an artist, it’s important for me to make sure I’m doing what I can to change that.

 ST: Seattle has a reputation as a queer-friendly city.
 How does your experience compare?